juandarango98/gym-app/README.md

 $ npm start
 `

+## Requirements
+You must have NodeJs
-You must vave installed: mongod
+You must have installed: mongod

 ## Important information
 You need to create a environment variable named MONGOPASSWORD=<yourDatabasePassword>